muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 simple, focused components..
 I join a party arguing for high taxes, some in low, our oscillations in and out of gov, sometimes together, lands us in an optimal solution.
-We pursued our simple, focused view, came together in certain ways that led us somewhere: an acceptable solution.3
+We pursued our simple, focused view, came together in certain ways that led us somewhere: an acceptable solution.

 We have to admit the West has been a good follower of these ideas.
 The East, with the exception of perhaps India, and a few Asian